potassco/clingo/examples/clingo/extend_model/README.md

-# Extending Models from Propagators
+# Extending Models for Printing

-This example shows how to add symbols to a model from a propagator before printing.
+This example shows how to add symbols to a model before printing.

 # Example Calls

-    clingo extend-model-py.lp
+    clingo extend-model-py.lp 0
-    clingo extend-model-lua.lp
+    clingo extend-model-lua.lp 0